And we always have that phone line open here at the EIB, Excellence in Broadcasting Network.

 It's our pleasure.

-Standing by also is TJ Bonner, President of the National Border Patrol Council, American Federation of Government Employees.
+Standing by also is T.J.
+Bonner, President of the National Border Patrol Council, American Federation of Government Employees.

-He is representing those border guards that are getting shot at.
+He is representing those border guards.

 Yeah, he's done a good job representing them.

-He has, and he understands uh getting out of the supervisor's office and getting out in the field and talking to the guys in the front line.
+He has, and he understands getting out of the supervisor's office and getting out in the field and talking to the guys in the front line.

 My ranch is right down there on the border.

-My family's right down there, and I grew up on the border.
+I grew up on the border.

 With all due respect, I'm sorry.